arangodb/docs-hugo/site/content/3.11/aql/high-level-operations/with.md

 Collections that are explicitly used in a query are automatically detected by the AQL query parser.
 Any additional collections that will be involved in the query but cannot be detected automatically by the query parser can be manually specified using a `WITH` statement.
+It is recommended to declare all collections that the `DOCUMENT()` function or graph traversals using collection sets might possibly access to avoid occasional query failures.

 ## Syntax